The William D. (Bill) Mensch, Jr. Best Use of Embedded Intelligence Innovation Award

 Given at The UArizona College of Engineering on Design Day

-Description: This award for best use of embedded intelligence recognizes the engineering innovation team that best integrates embedded intelligence into a potential commercial product that was developed in a senior design project.
+Description: The Mensch Prize for Best Use of Embedded Intelligence recognizes the engineering innovation team that best integrates embedded intelligence into a potential commercial product that was developed in a senior design project.
 Specifically, the award will be granted to a student team that has built a smart connected prototype that may have a commercial market.
-Embedded Intelligence is characterized as the ability of a product to sense, process, communicate, and actuate (SPCA) based upon information gained from understanding of both itself and others and for the benefit of many.
+Embedded Intelligence is characterized as the ability of a product to sense, process, communicate, and actuate (SPCA) based upon information gained from an understanding of both itself and others and for the benefit of many.
 Preference will be given to designs with SPCA capabilities that can demonstrably surpass human abilities to perform the same function.

 Prize: Prize amount is $1,000.
-Amount may be reevaluated based on the available Payout from the endowment.
+The amount may be reevaluated based on the available Payout from the endowment.

 2019 Award Winner